burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-II-Installation.markdown

 ---

 For installation of the application server, clone the repository, install the dependencies, and start the server.
-The application has been tested and developed using Node.js versions 12.20.1 and 15.3.0; modern JavaScript features are used throughout, so a minimum version of 12 is suggested.
+The application has been tested and developed using Node.js versions 15.3.0; modern JavaScript features are used throughout, so a minimum version of 15 is suggested.

 ![NPM 1](/assets/images/npm1.PNG)